Asparagus Crab soup

 2. Heat the olive oil in a skillet, add chopped shallot.
 When shallot is softened, add crab meat, ground black pepper and remaining 2 tbsp fish sauce.
 Gently stir fry until crab meat is light brown and heated through.

 3. Ten minutes before serving, add the reserved top portion of the asparagus.
-Stir in the dissolved cornstarch and bring to a gentle boil to thickened soup.
+Stir in the dissolved cornstarch and bring to a gentle boil to thicken soup.

 4. Add to the gently boiling soup the crab stir-fry mixture.
 Take the soup off the heat.
 The heads of the asparagus should be a bright green, slightly firm and not overcooked.